 How should i dress for kilimanjaro?

-You should follow the layering principle when you dress.
-Layering is a systematic, logical approach to wearing multiple layers of clothing.
-The layers you will have are: base layer, mid layer, and outer shell.Learn how to use these layers
+It is advised that you follow the layering dress principle when you dress.
+Layering is a systematic, logical approach as you put multiple layers of clothing to cover your body.
+The three primary layers are base layer, mid layer, and outer shell

 What rental gear is available?

 We have all trekking gear and equipment for rent.
 You do not have to reserve them.
-You can acquire your rentals and pay for them at the trip briefing.
+You can pay for the rentals and get them at the trip briefing.

 What is the best time to climb kilimanjaro?

-Kilimanjaro is best climbed when the weather is dry.
-There are two rainy seasons in Tanzania.
+Kilimanjaro can be best experienced when the weather is dry.
+Tanzania sees two rainy seasons.
 The long rainy season is from mid-March to early June.
 The short rainy season is from November to early December.
 Therefore the best times to climb Kilimanajro are mid-December to early-March, and mid-June to end of October.